-Great blue herons mark the muddy edge of the river; their four-toed prints border every lagoon and shallow backwash, where the herons have stood motionaless watching for small fish or frogs.
+with their four toe prints Great blue herons mark the muddy edge of the river; their four-toed prints border every lagoon and shallow backwash, where they herons have stood motionaless watching for small fish or frogs.
 Approached too closely, they rise smoothly, legs dangling, their powerful wings beating slowly in unhurried flight down the river.